Ready to reach out?

 This depends on each couple and how you envision your day going.
 Want a sneak peek at your fiancee before the ceremony?
 Do a first look.
 Want the wow factor of your partner seeing you for the first time as you come down the aisle?
 Don't.
 First looks help ease nerves, give the couple a moment to themselves, and generally help wedding timelines.
 Doing a first look allows the photographer to get most, if not all, of your "formal" photos finished ahead of time and leaves the couple free to enjoy their cocktail hour.
 This way, you get to celebrate with your friends and family right after the ceremony rather than have someone chase down your extended family while they've got a cocktail shrimp in their mouth or a beer in their hand.
 It helps with the flow of the day, with multiple locations, and makes sure we get the photos that are important before your extended family has had a few drinks.

 Yes!
 Please add an engagement session to your wedding package because it gives us a chance to hang out before the big day and it helps alleviate those pre-wedding anxieties.
 I'll even give you a discounted rate for booking your engagement session with your wedding!
 Plus, you're gonna need something for your save-the-dates, so I'd say it's a no-brainer.

 Do we need a second photographer?

-What kind of a deposit do I need to pay upfront?
+What kind of a retainer do I need to pay upfront?

-All weddings and events require a 25% deposit to hold your date.
+All weddings require a $500 retainer to hold your date and candid events require the first hour of coverage paid up front.
 Full payment must be received the week of your wedding, but most couples like to spread this out over several months leading up to their date.
 Your funds are always held in a separate bank account for safe keeping until your wedding or event is complete.